 - High-magnification (15x or 30x).
 If needed, capture a high-magnification mosaic of a smaller area of interest.
 The highmagnification mosaic provides a better image but takes longer to collect.

 Automatic and manual captures

 You can capture a mosaic automatically when you begin your session or you can first refine your measurement settings and then capture the mosaic manually.

 ❖ To capture a mosaic automatically

 - From the dashboard, select an option from the Mosaic Capture list.
-If you pick any option other than "Do not capture mosaic," the software captures the mosaic automatically when you begin the session.
+If you pick any option other than "Custom Mosaic," the software captures the mosaic automatically when you begin the session.